Physical Education

 Year 7

-Students take part in 2 x 1 hour lessons per week, with an additional 1 hour lesson once a fortnight.
+Students have four one-hour lessons of Physical Education per fortnight, with an additional 1-hour lesson once a fortnight.

 The activities they take part in are: